deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 ### Ways out and around the dreaded onboarding problem

-Using a pre-existing email account is one of Delta Chat's core features, but also happens to be an impediment for many when getting started with Delta Chat.
+Using a pre-existing e-mail account is one of Delta Chat's core features, but also happens to be an impediment for many when getting started with Delta Chat.
 Supplying the e-mail address and password is enough for autoconfiguration to quickly succeed, but not without problems and, although plenty of e-mail providers work